Review of The Blank Slate: The Modern Denial of Human Nature (2002)

 An expansion upon the last chapter of The Language Instinct (1994), on the idea of human minds as empty containers at birth.

-This was my first experience with Pinker.
-Though he has since made some poorly founded political comments, this was eye-opening.
-The concept of the blank slate remains influential.
-Pinker could have been even more careful charting the spectrum of actual beliefs to avoid accusations of straw-manning, but you need to recognize at least the basic form of the concept to understand Nineteen Eighty-Four (1949), most parenting advice, and—in my own experience—a whole lot of academic writing in the humanities.
+This was my first experience with Pinker, and more eye-opening than his other books.
+The concept of the blank slate is influential.
+Pinker could have been more careful charting the spectrum of actual beliefs to avoid accusations of straw-manning, but you need to recognize at least the basic form of the concept to understand Nineteen Eighty-Four (1949), most parenting advice, and—in my own experience—a whole lot of academic writing in the humanities.

 References here: Brainwash (2010).